tomexiskandar/bintang/README.rst

 Return grouped rows based upon the value of columns.

 :columns: a list of columns that is used to group the data.
-:drop_none: if True, to drop/exclude the group if each column value is None.
+:drop_none: if True, to drop/exclude the group if all columns hold None.
-:group_count: if True, create records count from group columns.
+:group_count: if True, create row count from group columns.
 :group_concat: a column to create group_concat like mysql.
 :counts: a list of columns create count column(s)
 :sums: a list of columns create sum column(s)